nyghtowl/Neural_Nets_GPUs/README.md

 [General Reference](http://tutorial.caffe.berkeleyvision.org/)

+- The tricky bits came down to the fact that the Makefile.config needed to be setup to point to homebrew python vs. System.
+They provide the option for Anaconda but I went with Homebrew and just had to make sure the right files were loaded.
+Also needed to cleanup path variables and ensure homebrew came first.
 --------

 Most setup references assume python and pip installed.
 Check documentation for other options especially if setting up on GPUs.